By: Nicholas King.

 Nickle allergies, on the other hand, are a real thing – as anyone who has ever had an allergic skin reaction to coming into contact with nickel alloy jewelry can attest.
 There is a large percentage of people in the world who are allergic to nickel – estimates at between ten and twenty percent of all of the world’s population.
 Obviously, anyone with that sensitivity would be more than a little bit concerned about the possibility that they might be exposing themselves to a substance that could irritate them or provoke an allergic response.

 Once again, however, there is no evidence to suggest that the nickel could end up making contact with the vaper’s skin – unless that person is directly handling the coils.
 Some people have been known to make claims that their nickel allergies were triggered by vaping, but that could just be psychological in nature.
 On the other hand, despite the lack of evidence of any danger, vapers with sensitivity to any coil material should probably consider other options to be on the safe side.
-One good option is to stick with cigalike type e cigs, one we suggest is Green Smoke, their battery is on the small side so the burning of the coil is much less dramatic and less likely to cause any irritation.
-If your after a little more power without going over the top, the we suggest reading about the best vape pens.
+One good option is to stick with a cig-a-like type e-cig, or vape pod, their battery is on the small side so the burning of the coil is much less dramatic and less likely to cause any irritation.
+If you’re after a little more power without going over the top, we suggest reading about the best vape pens.

 Finally, there are some who worry about carbon monoxide – primarily due to the way in which nickel can produce that poisonous gas when it is super-heated.
 Here again, though, there is no real cause for worry, since vaping does not come anywhere close to matching the conditions that must be used to create that gas.
 The production of carbon monoxide requires temps in excess of 2000 degrees and reduced levels of oxygen in the environment, which are two conditions that are never achieved through vaping.